Helping travelers to Italy since 2008

 Failure to be able to produce this can mean you're asked to leave the train at the next stop.

 One small dog per person can be carried in a pet carrier or as part of your luggage in a bag free of charge.
-No one is phased when a tiny dog pokes its head out - and it's often the start of a long and friendly conversation about dogs in general.
+No one is fazed when a tiny dog pokes its head out - and it's often the start of a long and friendly conversation about dogs in general.

-Large dogs which can't fit into a carrier can also travel by train and are allowed to sit with you, but by law they should be muzzled and on a leash.
-They must also be in possession of a ticket! - which costs half the price of an ordinary adult ticket.
+Small dogs must travel in a carrier - whether they want to or not!Large dogs which can't fit into a carrier can also travel by train and are allowed to sit with you, but by law they should be muzzled and on a leash.
+They must also be in possession of a ticket!

 Service dogs of any size can be carried on trains in Italy at no cost.